Similan Islands Liveaboard Itinerary

 All of our liveaboard guests will be picked up at their hotel or at the airport in the afternoon.
 To avoid a long taxi journey we recommend staying in Khao Lak.
-You will be taken to our pier at 19:00 to board the Hallelujah.
+You will be taken to our pier at 19:00 to board the Blue Dolphin.
 We typically depart at 21:00, after a full boat briefing and a hearty dinner.
 Guests usually spend the time after dinner getting to know their fellow diving buddies that they will be spending the next 4 days with.
 Then your Similan Islands liveaboard adventure can begin.

-Day 1
+DAY 1

 06:30 Wake up call